bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 8. A middle-aged African American is being treated in the emergency room for a sickle
+### 8. A middle-aged African American is being treated in the emergency room for a sickle cell crisis.
+Which position should the nurse place the patient in?

 - [ ] Side-lying with flexed knees
 - [ ] Fetal position